HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf212.md

 - Transition to use of relative hostnames
 - Configuration options for DAM Staging
+- New guidance for using Site Manager in Woodburn Studio

 ## All  Digital Experience Versions (8.5, 9.0, 9.5)